Best things to do in Paris

 Why go?
 Because no visit to Paris is complete without a spin around Beaubourg.

 Why go?
-Behind Richard Roger and Renzo Piano’s piping and air ducts lie one of the richest collections of modern art in the world.
-Step into Centre Pompidou to fall under the spell of Picasso, Magritte, Duchamp, Pollock, Warhol and Tinguely.
+Behind Richard Rogers’ and Renzo Piano’s piping and air ducts lies one of the richest collections of modern art in the world.
+Step inside the Centre Pompidou to fall under the spell of Picasso, Magritte, Duchamp, Pollock, Warhol and Tinguely.

-Don't miss?
-Head out to the top floor for a truly eye-popping view.
+Don’t miss?
+Head to the top floor for a truly eye-popping view.

 Why go?
-Freshly made in the window of the seven shops every day, pâtissiers smooth whipped cream onto each individual meringue with a spatula before rolling or patting them with chocolate flakes.
-Prepare to be mesmerised; it’s like a live cooking show – where you get to eat the finished product.
+Freshly made in the window of the seven shops every day, pâtissiers smooth whipped cream on to each individual meringue with a spatula before rolling or patting them with chocolate flakes.
+Prepare to be mesmerised; it’s like a live cooking show, but you get to eat the finished product.

-Don't miss?
-Buy a box of bitesize mini Merveilleux to work through as you pound the pavements.
+Don’t miss?
+Buy a box of bitesize merveilleux to work through as you pound the pavements.

 What is it?
-Rue du Chat-qui-pêche, near Saint-Michel, is the capital's narrowest street.
+The Rue du Chat-qui-Pêche, near Saint-Michel, is the capital’s narrowest street.

 Why go?
-Its name harks back to a dark history of fifteenth-century catfishing but rue du Chat-qui-pêche also happens to be the narrowest street in Paris.
+Named after the picture of a cat on a street sign, the Rue du Chat-qui-Pêche also happens to be the narrowest street in Paris.
 At a width of 1.8 metres, it’s best avoided if you have broad shoulders.

 Don’t miss?
 Soak up the glow of the nearby Sorbonne, one of the world’s oldest universities.

 What is it?
-A 6000m2 shopping and eating hub in a former train station a few minutes from Gare de Lyon.
+A 6,000-square-metre food and shopping hub in a former train station a few minutes from the Gare de Lyon.

 Why go?
-Comprising 4500 m2 of covered space and 1500 m2 of open-air terraces, this is a vision of ecological, sustainable consumption.
-Expect street food stalls, bars, grocery stores, shops, yoga workshops, Pilates, Reiki...
-It’s every bobo’s dream.
+Comprising 4,500 square metres of indoor space and 1,500 square metres of open-air terrace, Ground Control offers a vision of sustainable consumption.
+Expect street food stalls, bars, grocery stores, shops, yoga workshops, pilates, Reiki... it’s every bobo’s dream.